jupyterhub/repo2docker/docs/source/index.md

 ## Contribute to repo2docker

-Our contirbutor guide describes how you can follow along with the project, learn how to collaborate with our open team, and learn developer workflows and information.
+Our contributor guide describes how you can follow along with the project, learn how to collaborate with our open team, and learn developer workflows and information.

 ```{toctree}
 :maxdepth: 2